coderefinery/coderefinery.org/content/blog/2024-08-19-bring-your-own-classroom.md

 Candy Eugenie Charlotte Anquetil Ep Deck, NTNU:

-> First of all, I personally think that CodeRefinery is an excellant way to get familiar with Git.
+> First of all, I personally think that CodeRefinery is an excellent way to get familiar with Git.
 > I am myself an engineer working in academia and helping other in everyday task.
 > I took this course in 2021 and at first, I did not really know what to think about it ...
 I thought  it was a lot of informations and I was a bit scared that I would have missed something.
 > However, because all the materials are available online, I knew it was possible to go back and redo things if needed.